kfoerderer/ANN-Encoded-Abstract-Flexibility/README.md

 # ANN-Encoded-Abstract-Flexibility

-The repository for neural models from paper: *Modeling Flexibility Using Artificial Neural Networks*, 2018, tbd
+Here, in this repository, you find the data and neural models tested in the paper: [*Modeling flexibility using artificial neural networks*, 2018](https://link.springer.com/article/10.1186/s42162-018-0024-4)

 **Please note that you need [Git LFS](https://git-lfs.github.com/) to download the dataset during cloning.**